lexical-lsp/lexical/README.md

 ## Development

+Lexical is intended to run on any version of Erlang >= 24 and Elixir
+>= 1.13.
+Before beginning development, you should install Erlang `24.3.4.12` and Elixir `1.13.4` and use those versions when you're building code.

+You should also look at the [complete compatibility matrix](pages/installation.md#caveats) do see which versions are supported.

 You're going to need a local instance in order to develop lexical, so follow the [Detailed Installation Instructions](pages/installation.md) first.

 Then, install the git hooks with